skip to Main Content

 Yes, love, but also what we inherit:

-Our fear, anger and stress.
+Our fear, anger, and stress.

-We expect the child to be tolerant and kind.
+Expecting the child to be tolerant and kind.

 The child is confused.